 Albany Senior Center

-The Albany Senior Center is a multi-purpose community center operated by the Albany Parks and Recreation as a focal point for seniors, services, recreation, and learning.
+The Albany Senior Center (489 Water Ave NW) is a multi-purpose community center operated by the Albany Parks and Recreation as a focal point for seniors, services, recreation, and learning.
 Additionally, the Albany Senior Center is a community resource, providing information on aging, supports family caregivers, trains professional and lay leaders and students, and develops innovative approaches to addressing aging issues.

 At your Albany Senior Center

 Come along with one of our trips and tours to destinations throughout the state!